GRAP-UdL-AT/ak_acquisition_system/remote_client_ak/README.md

 ## 3. Steps to start the client for the first time

-To start the client you must follow the steps below:
+To start the client, you need to follow the steps below:

 * 3.1.
 Install.
 * 3.2.
-Start server console.
+Start REST API server.
 * 3.3.
 Test connectivity.
 * 3.4.
-Check Azure Kinect settings.
+Check Azure Kinect camera settings.
 * 3.5.
 Run.
 * 3.6.
 Check recorded videos.
 * 3.7.
 Problems checklist.